adasegroup/FDS2020_seminars/Week 2/Day 2/README.md

 With this file, your task will be the following:

-- Fork the repository
-- Clone the fork to your local machine
-- Under submissions, create a new folder with your name
 - Apply what you have learn over the past two weeks.
 This means:
     - Convert the Jupyter notebook into an actual script
     - This script should be able to be executed in the terminal